 The two created a strong connection at APSU through faith and a fierce competitive nature.
 Glotta and Busse are two of the most decorated players in Govs volleyball history: the former receiving the OVC Player of the Year award in 2017 and the latter earning OVC Defensive Player of the Year last year.
 Over their two seasons together in a Governors uniform, Busse and Glotta attained a school-record 54 wins between the 2017-19 seasons.

-Busse and Glotta take over a program that achieved a 20-8 record a season ago and reached the D-II A state quarterfinal.
-Both coaches believe their winning history and competitive background will benefit the Tigers as they attempt to return to the TSSAA state tournament.
+They take over a program that achieved a 20-8 record a season ago and reached the Division II-A State Quarterfinals.
+Both coaches believe their winning history benefit the Tigers as they attempt to return to the TSSAA State Tournament.

 The duo’s relationship goes far beyond the volleyball court.
 Busse and Glotta are neighbors in the downtown Clarksville area and carpool to the school’s campus whenever possible.

-Busse is uncertain on her future in the world of coaching volleyball but the former APSU libero is thankful nonetheless to be working alongside one of her closest friends.
+Busse said she’s uncertain on her future in the world of coaching volleyball, but is thankful nonetheless to be working alongside a close friend and former teammate.